mauricechevez/frontend-mentor-projects/notifications-page/README.md

 ## My Notes ##
 * Need to fix the unread notification dots.
 Most likely will need to make them into spans so they go in line with the message.
 I already have a template for them in CSS, just need to change the elements.
+* Need to work on mobile view
+* Review the design jpg again to see if the bold characters are links(are they clickable?)

 ![Design preview for the Notifications page coding challenge](./design/desktop-preview.jpg)